naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 Magma Shocked: What was that?

 Hornet Glare: 'unno.
-I guess some really chatty seagulls?
+I guess some seagulls?

 Galaxy: *glubglubglub*

-Hornet: I told ya to shut up!
+Hornet Glare: I told you to shut up!

 Galaxy Angry: **[tries to wiggle out of the barrel but to not avail]** *glub...*